 - Is the form factor one I can work with?

 All of the lab exercises for this class are based on the Arduino Uno, and can be done with it.
 The processor at the core of the Uno, Atmel’s ATMega328, is a solid 8-bit microcontroller with plenty of features to serve most physical computing projects’ needs.
 The ATMega328 is one of the few processors that still comes in a breadboard-friendly DIP package, so you can even build your own Uno-compatible circuit on a breadboard if you want to save money.
 In projects where you’re using multiple controllers, the DIY breadboard option is a smart choice.
 However, it’s not a task for you if you aren’t yet comfortable building circuits and reading schematics.

 Nowadays, 32-bit microcontrollers are available for about the same price as 8-bit controllers.
 These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and if you’re buying your first controller, your best choice is probably a 32-bit controller.
-The Arduino 101 and the MKR1000 are the ones I currently use the most.
+The MKR line of controllers, starting with the MKRZero, are the ones I currently use the most.

 Caveat: be wary of cheap derivatives, clones, and counterfeits of these boards.
 There are a number of very good derivatives that offer extra features, or different layouts.
 There are also a number of derivatives and clones that try to look the same, but use lower quality components or spend less time on inspecting assembled boards.
 We see a few broken projects every year that are due to a clone board failing.
 Many of the vendors linked from this page sell their own Arduino-compatible variants that are reputable, if you want to look for derivatives.